-Annual training for staff and governors is provided by through e-learning modules.
-On occasion this will be supplemented by training from either the DPO or theHeadteacher/Data Protection Lead.
-In addition to this, regular reminders to staff on the content and expectations of this policy and the procedures to follow to safeguard personal data will be sent out.
+Annual training for staff and governors is provided via an e-learning training platform.
+In addition to this, regular reminders to staff on the content and expectations of this policy and the procedures to follow to safeguard personal data is carried out.